Program Cancellation Policy

 US DOS Level 3 (“Reconsider Travel”) Travel Advisories are issued due to serious risks to safety and security.
 Level 4 (“Do Not Travel”) Travel Advisories are issued due to greater likelihood of life-threatening risks.

-Examples of reasons for issuing a Level 3 (“Reconsider Travel”) or Level 4 (“Do Not Travel”) Travel Advisory might include crime, terrorism, civil unrest, health risks, natural disaster, a time-limited event, etc. Travel Advisory levels remain in place until the situation changes; some have been in effect for years.
+Examples of reasons for issuing a Level 3 (“Reconsider Travel”) or Level 4 (“Do Not Travel”) Travel Advisory might include crime, terrorism, civil unrest, health risks, natural disaster, a time-limited event, etc. Travel Advisory levels remain in place until the situation changes.

 Level 3 (“Reconsider Travel”) and Level 4 (“Do Not Travel”) Travel Advisories, either for the entire country or within a country, are the catalysts used to cancel or suspend a program.
-Appeals can be submitted to the International Risk Committee for Student Travel asking that travel be allowed for Level 3 warnings.
+In certain situations, appeals can be submitted to the International Risk Committee for Student Travel asking that travel be allowed for Level 3 warnings.

 There are certain situations where travel to a country will be automatically suspended by the CU Boulder International Risk Committee for Student Travel, and appeals for travel shall not be allowed.
 Examples include:

 - If the country has an overall rating of 4 (Do Not Travel).